microsoft/DataConnectors/README.md

 3. Define your connector logic
 4. Build the project to produce an extension file
 5. Create a `[My Documents]\Power BI Desktop\Custom Connectors` directory
-7. Copy the extension file into this directory
+6. Copy the extension file into this directory
-8. Enable the **Custom data connectors** preview feature in Power BI Desktop (under *File | Options and settings | Custom data connectors*)
+7. Enable the **Custom data connectors** preview feature in Power BI Desktop (under *File | Options and settings | Custom data connectors*)
 8. Restart Power BI Desktop

 ![Preview Feature](blobs/previewFeature.png)

+## Gateway Support

+Custom Connector support was added to the April 2018 release of the [Personal On-Premises Gateway](https://docs.microsoft.com/en-us/power-bi/service-gateway-onprem#install-the-gateway-in-personal-mode).
+Please see the [technical documentation](docs/m-extensions.md) for more information on the [TestConnection handler](docs/m-extensions.md#implementing-testconnection-for-gateway-support), and the [TripPin Sample](samples/TripPin/9-TestConnection) for an example of how to add gateway support to your connector.

 ## Distribution of Data Connectors